-In last weeks blog post 5 Ingredients You Want to Avoid in 2014, I shared some important information you and your family need to know about.
+In my blog post 5 Ingredients You Want to Avoid in 2014, I shared some important information you and your family need to know about.
 The last ingredient on this list was carrageenan and below you will find out why it is one you want to avoid.

 If you read food labels, you’ve probably stumbled across carrageenan.
 Derived from red kelp, carrageenan (or carrageenin) is a thickening and emulsifying agent widely used in food processing.